Abraham Frères

 - Herczeg Geza, Chemische Fabrik, Budapest, Hungary.
 (Shoe polish, chemical factory)

 - C. F. Schröder (Schroeder), Volmarstein, Germany.
-(Metal goods, including iron padlocks)
+(Metal goods, including iron padlocks).
+(2 package cards).

 - F.H.
 Schmidt, Torgau, Germany.
 (Envelopes) (*)